 “While enactment of adequate prevention measures would have been preferable, it is crucial to take robust precautionary actions now that COVID-19 is well inside FMC Devens’ walls,” the letter continues.
 “It is our hope that [the BOP] will interrogate this matter and ensure the facility proceeds in accordance with the severity of our declared state of emergency to keep inmates and staff safe and healthy.”

-Emery Nelson, of the BOP’s Office of Public Affairs office, said in an email on Wednesday that the bureau is aware of the letter and a review has begun.
+Emery Nelson, of the BOP’s Office of Public Affairs office, said in an email earlier this month that the bureau is aware of the letter and a review had begun.

 Though FMC Devens is part of the BOP system, it’s not the only Massachusetts jail that has struggled with handling the coronavirus.
 Back on Nov.
 25, the MCI-Shirley medium-security prison reported 142 cases of coronavirus that were active in its inmate population at the time.
 Around the same time, MCI-Concord’s inmate population had 96 reported cases of coronavirus.